 Skagway Historic District

-With six blocks of designated National Historical District downtown Skagway has fun for everyone!
-Weather your interest lies in perusing one of our three downtown museums or earning your junior ranger badge at our Junior Ranger Activity Center the National Park Service has ensured Skagway remains a bustling port city reminiscent of its Gold Rush-era past.
+With six blocks of designated National Historical District, downtown Skagway has fun for everyone!
+Whether your interest lies in visiting one of our three downtown museums or earning your junior ranger badge at our Junior Ranger Activity Center, the National Park Service has ensured Skagway remains a bustling port city reminiscent of its Gold Rush-era past.

 For visitors unable to make the trek to Dyea there are many options to explore the outdoors right outside Skagway.
 With hiking trails ranging from one to seven miles, Skagway has hikes for any fitness level.
 Our hiking trails give guests the opportunity to see waterfalls, historic graves, lakes and sweeping vistas of the Lynn Canal.

-The National Park Service operates 22 sites for vehicle and walk-in camping.
+The National Park Service operates a campground with 22 sites for vehicle and walk-in camping.
 The campground is situated 9 miles from Skagway near the beautiful Taiya River.
 Hikers on the Chilkoot Trail should use the campground for parking, the trailhead is a short ¼mi walk.

 The Seattle Unit

 The Klondike Gold Rush National Historical Park is made up of three units in Alaska and one in Seattle.
 Be sure to plan a visit to our sister park in Seattle, Washington to hear another side of the historic Gold Rush event.